Banno/ux-lint/README.md

 linter.check('*.js', function() {});
 ```

+The configuration object passed as the 2nd argument will override (not replace) the default configuration.

 ## Contributing

 Please add tests and maintain the existing styling when adding and updating the code.